 Your choice depends on what you loved most about The Division.

-Free content?
+Want free content?
 Warframe wins.
 Zero dollars, thousands of hours.

-#Cross-Platform and Hardware Compatibility
+#Cross-Platform and Hardware Notes

 #Bottom Line